Processing times

 How do I know if my visa wait is actually abnormal?

-To know if your visa wait is genuinely abnormal, compare it against personalised data for applicants with your nationality and visa type, not the Department's global "standard" timeframe.
-The Department's "standard" timeline is often not relevant for your specific nationality and location.
+To know whether your wait is genuinely abnormal, compare it against personalised data for people with your nationality and visa type.
+The Department's global "standard" often has nothing to do with your situation.

 Here's an example: the government website states that anything longer than 190 days for a Student visa (Higher Education) is outside standard processing.
 But for Nepalese nationals applying onshore, the median processing time is 180 days and the 75th percentile is 210 days.
 That means almost half of Nepalese onshore applicants will exceed the "standard" timeframe, and that's completely normal for their situation.
 The published standard just doesn't apply to them.